-You've been told headshots are important and agree that something needs to be done about your LinkedIn profile picture.
+You’ve been told a headshot is important and agree that something needs to be done about your LinkedIn Headshot.
 But what?
 And more importantly, how?

 Don’t worry, with our handy 5 Headshot Hacks we’ll give you all the information you need for a pain-free update of your online presence.

-So whether your looking to change companies, career or looking for your next promotion, your corporate headshot needs to support your objectives.
+So whether you're looking to change companies, career or looking for your next promotion, your corporate headshot needs to support your objectives.

 How far you match your corporate colleagues is down to you.
 Can you combine elements of different portraits to get something that is right for you?
 Don’t allow yourself to be forced by convention into an image you feel uncomfortable with.
 After all, it’s you we are talking about, not some corporate clone!